anhkhoadx/ProximalAPI-Docs/README.md

 a) **Standard Pins**

-Standard pin types are defined by The Wireless Registry, with clear there are rules and restrictions for each standard type.
+Standard pin types are defined by The Wireless Registry, with clear rules and restrictions for each standard type.
 They are ALWAYS visible on our portal (https://reg.wirelessregistry.com).
 Therefore they are not well suited for private information.

 At this moment the system supports the following standard types: